12.010 Computational Methods of Scientific

 is a link to Fortran (g77) for PC Below are alternative

-instructions (these require about the same amount of knowledge as the instructions
+instructions (these require about the same amount of knowledge as the

-above).
+instructions above).
 Alternative is to add cygwin to your PC (linux running on

-PC).
-Download cygwin from http://www.redhat.com/services/custom/cygwin/ Use cygwin_setup to get gcc, g77 and nedit Also needed is https://wserv.mit.edu/fcgi-bin/softcount?product=mit/win/mit-xwin32-9.1.msi which is the Windows X-window system.
+which is the Windows X-window system.
 (Needed for nedit) When using X-windows from cygwin you need to add at the terminal

 prompt setenv DISPLAY :0.0 (this allows programs such as nedit and xterm to open windows).
-If you have not used
+GFORTRAN (f90)

-Fortran and C homework and activities.
-You have several
+homework and activities.
+You have several choices here.
+The basic concept is to compile and

-is to compile and run your code on an Athena machine and to create/edit your
+run your code on an Athena machine and to create/edit your code either on

-code either on Athena or your PC.
-If you create your code on your PC using Wordpad, for example,
+create your code on your PC using Wordpad, for example, then you need to be

-then you need to be able to copy the code files from your PC to the Athena.
+able to copy the code files from your PC to the Athena.
+The link below is to

-and installed.
 SecureCRT allows you log into Athena machines

 remotely from your laptop and SecureFX allows you to transfer files between